-As of February 15, 2019, we have warrants to purchase 599,293 shares of common stock outstanding, with exercise prices ranging from \$29.68 to \$43,848 with a weighted-average exercise price of \$50.23.
+As of February 28, 2020, we have warrants to purchase 24,512,102 shares of common stock outstanding, with exercise prices ranging from \$0.55 to \$43,848 with a weighted-average exercise price of \$2.40.

-Through February 15, 2019, shares of our Series F Preferred Stock have been converted into 279,526 shares of our common stock.
-As of February 15, 2019, there were 535 shares of Series F Preferred Stock outstanding, convertible into an aggregate of 18,190 shares of common stock.
+As of February 28, 2020, there were 535 shares of Series F Preferred Stock outstanding, convertible into 973,165 shares of common stock and 1,430,726 shares of Series H Preferred Stock convertible into 1,430,726 shares of common stock.
 The certificate of designation for our Series F Preferred Stock contains an anti-dilution provision, which provision requires the lowering of the applicable conversion price, as then in effect, to the purchase price per share of common stock or common stock equivalents issued in the future.
-If the effective price per share on a common-stock equivalent basis in a future equity offering is lower than the then-current conversion price of the Series F Convertible Preferred Stock, then such conversion price shall be reduced to such lower price and additional shares of common stock will be issuable upon the conversion of the of the Series F Convertible Preferred Stock.
+If the effective price per share on a common-stock equivalent basis in a future equity offering is lower than the thencurrent conversion price of the Series F Convertible Preferred Stock, then such conversion price shall be reduced to such lower price and additional shares of common stock will be issuable upon the conversion of the of the Series F Convertible Preferred Stock.
 To the extent the outstanding shares of Series F Convertible Preferred Stock become exercisable for additional shares of common stock, holders of our common stock will experience further dilution.